 Top 10 Must Have RVing Gadgets

 Having an RV specific GPS is an essential tool.
 We can’t imagine driving our Class A motorhome without it.
 There are several options on the market, we ended up with the Garmin RV 760LMT Portable GPS Navigator.
 It’s easy to use, convenient and plugs right into the 12v cigarette lighter.
-Read the full review of the Garmin RV GPS.
+Full review of the Garmin RV GPS.

-We never realized how much we needed a vent cover until we installed one.
+We never realized how much we needed a roof vent cover until we installed one.
 Now we can leave the vent open when it’s raining outside.
 The most important part is we can run the fan during the rain while we’re cooking.
-There are several vent cover options out there, we ended up with the Fan-Tastic Ultra Breeze Vent Cover.
-Read the full review of our Vent Cover.
+We ended up with the Fan-Tastic Ultra Breeze Vent Cover, but there are other vent cover options available .
+Full review of our Roof Vent Cover.